crowdsecurity/crowdsec/README.md

 This repository contains the code for the two main components of CrowdSec:

-- **`crowdsec`**: The daemon, similar to fail2ban, that reads, parses, enriches, and applies heuristics to logs.
+- **`crowdsec`**: The daemon that reads, parses, enriches, and applies heuristics to logs.
 This is the component responsible for "detecting" attacks.

 - **`cscli`**: The command-line tool used primarily to interact with CrowdSec.
 It allows you to ban/unban IPs, view current bans, and enable/disable parsers and scenarios.